 Submissions are closed

 The Art Studio at Gladstone House is a space for creativity and interaction.
-Located on the Studio Level of the hotel, the Art Studio is a bright, open, 480 square foot room with 2 spaces for resident artists and a 12-seat area for workshops.
+Located on the Studio Level of the hotel, the Art Studio is a bright, open, 480 square foot room with 3 spaces for resident artists.
 The Art Studio will be open to hotel guests at select times for informal interactions – guests can ask questions and watch artists at work.

 Gladstone House invites applications for short-term (3-4 month) visual art or craft residencies.
 Residencies are self-directed: the artists work on projects of their own choosing.
 Work may be tied to a project, including preparation for an exhibition or show/sale, or may be for portfolio/practice development.
 There is no fee to use the space.